-How Aussies coped with financial stress during the pandemic
+How Aussies coped with financial stress in 2020

 Do you have enough money set aside for emergencies?
-40% of Australians experienced some form of financial stress in 2020 and we’re sharing how real people living and working in Australia have tackled this emerging challenge during COVID-19.
-Some people have taken the opportunity to review their financial position and rethink their future plans, while others have explored all the means and support they can access just to stay afloat.
+40% of Australians experienced some form of financial stress in 2020.
+Some have taken the opportunity to review their financial position and rethink their future plans, while others have explored all the means and support they can access just to stay afloat.

 Learning to save and invest for the first time